MrR0807/Notes/understanding-parquet-file.md

 ## Encoding

-This sections prerequisite is reading [Designing Data-Intensive Applications](https://www.amazon.com/Designing-Data-Intensive-Applications-Reliable-Maintainable/dp/1449373321) book's Chapter 4: Encoding and Evolution.
-It lays down the fundamentals very well and because almost all section from that book would be required to copy paste - I decided against it.
-What I will do is provide code examples of encoding, which compliments named section in the book.
+This section's prerequisite is reading [Designing Data-Intensive Applications](https://www.amazon.com/Designing-Data-Intensive-Applications-Reliable-Maintainable/dp/1449373321) book's Chapter 4: Encoding and Evolution.
+It lays down the fundamentals very well.
+A lot of information in this section will be copy pasted from named book's chapter.

+### Formats for Encoding Data

+Programs usually work with data in (at least) two different representations:
+*  In memory, data is kept in objects, structs, lists, arrays, hash tables, trees, and so on.
+These data structures are optimized for efficient access and manipulation by the CPU (typically using pointers).
+*  When you want to write data to a file or send it over the network, you have to encode it as some kind of self-contained sequence of bytes (for example, a JSON document).
+Since a pointer wouldn’t make sense to any other process, this sequence-of-bytes representation looks quite different from the data structures that are normally used in memory.

 ### JSON